mdroste/stata-fastreshape/README.md

 There are three options for installing fastreshape.

-- The most recent iteration can always be downloaded from this Github page.
+1. The most recent iteration can always be downloaded from this Github page.
-The following block of Stata code will install the most recent version or check for updates relative to your existing installation:
+The following Stata code willinstall the most recent version directly from Github:

 ```stata
 local github "https://raw.githubusercontent.com"